siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 $$

 Once relation is part of the arithmetic data, the operator $+$ is overloaded.
-It is defined on the visible ultrareals, their inner values, and their interaction descriptor:
+It is defined on the visible ultrareals, their inner states, and their interaction descriptor:

 $$